aliyun/oss-browser/README.md

 # Quick start

-ossbrowser is a graphical management tool developed by Alibaba Cloud.
+Ossbrowser is a graphical management tool developed by Alibaba Cloud.
 It provides features similar to those of Windows Explorer.
 Using ossbrowser, you can view, upload, download, and manage items with ease.

 ## [README of Chinese](https://github.com/aliyun/oss-browser/blob/master/README-CN.md)